 Such journeys are plausible but are not, of course, necessarily historical.
 The Lady Spes episode in Grettis saga is a case in point; Eyvindr and Þorkell probably never existed (see Nordal 1958, 9-13, 19-20); Kolskeggr may likewise be fictional (see Brennu-Njáls saga 1954, 53-54, note 7, and Blöndal 1978, 196-97); and Finnbogi, though historical, would have been an unusually early visitor to Constantinople, if the account of his journey were true (Blöndal 1978, 196-97).
 But this simply confirms the point being made: that journeys are essentially elements within the prestige mechanisms of the created narrative.
-Pilgrimages in the Íslendingasögur are a sub-group within this journey motif, though they are limited in occurrence and degree of detail partly because of the geographical and cultural orientation of the narratives.
+Pilgrimages in the Íslendingasögur are a sub-group within this journey motif, though they are limited in occurrence and degree of detail partly because of the period within which the events are set and partly because of the geographical and cultural orientation of the narratives.